sumocoders/FrameworkCoreBundle/README.md

 ## About

-FrameworkErrorBundle is a bundle created by [SumoCoders](https://github.com/sumocoders) and is intended to be used with the Framework
+FrameworkCoreBundle is a bundle created by [SumoCoders](https://github.com/sumocoders) and is intended to be used with the Framework

 ## Issues?